 The following are some useful resources that can guide you or that you can use to prepare the activities as you transform them into the target language.
 Some of our instructors have found these resources useful for instruction.
 Since we do not control these websites, we cannot guarantee their availability or security.
 Some services require a subscription — check with your institution for details.

 1. Quizlet : Free to create a set of vocabulary sets for the class.
+In addition to traditional flashcards, Quizlet offers many different options for learning games and study guides.
 Some features are behind a paywall.
-Offers many different options for learning games in addition to traditional flashcards.

 2. Anki : Good option for students who wish to create their own flashcards.
 Sharing is difficult and there is no option for teachers to set a course.